brandonnorsworthy/pet-seeker/README.md

 3. [jQuery](https://jquery.com/)
 4. [PetFinder API](https://www.petfinder.com/) used to grab adoptable pets in shelters
 5. [The Dog API](https://thedogapi.com/) used to grab information to give to user about the breed avaliable
+6. [Google Fonts Icons](https://fonts.google.com/icons) used for all page icons